 Evangelos is a lawyer with postgraduate courses in Civil Law who maintains his private office and works as a trial advocate.
 In November 2021, he became the first disabled lawyer in history to be elected to the new Board of Directors of the Athens Bar Association.

 He is currently a scientific associate of the Metropolitan Bishop of Ilion, Acharnes, and Petroupoli, Athenagoras, for social policy issues.

 Since July 2019, he has been the Accessibility Consultant in ReGeneration, the most significant training and employment program in Greece, which allows ever since new graduates with a disability to make their first steps with equality in the labor market.
-He is also serving as an Accessibility Consultant for the Hellenic Hoteliers Federation.

 From March 2017 to September 2020, he served as a Chairman of the Bo+D of the “Seaman’s Home” (Oikos Naftou) Public Law Entity, a body responsible for the insurance and social benefits of active and retired seafarers and their families.

 From February 2015 to November 2016, he was a Scientific Associate of Mr. Panagiotis Kouroumplis during his term as a Minister at the Ministries of Health and of Interior and Administrative Reform.